404known/-/Introduction to OpenCV.md

 ## <u>Key Driver Senario</u>

-1. Extensibility
+1. Performance

-   source: developer
+   source: user

-   stimulus: add new function
+   stimulus: smooth a picture

-   environment: coding time
+   environment: normal operation

-   artifact: modules, functions
+   artifact: whole system

-   response: it is not neccessary to change the exsisting structure and code
+   response: the system return the correct result

-   response measure: the cost of adding a new function should be low.
+   response measure: the time spent to smooth the picture should be less than 1s.//更加具体

 2. usibility

    source: user

-   stimulus: call a function to operate on an image
+   stimulus:  sharpen an image

    artifact: system